 You will enter external sites beyond here.
 (This link opens in a new window)

-NCDs are any diseases not caused by human-to-human transmission of an infectious agent.
+Non-communicable diseases (NCDs) are any diseases not caused by human-to-human transmission of an infectious agent.
 Leading NCDs include cancer, cardiovascular disease, chronic respiratory disease and diabetes.
 Many NCDs are caused by unhealthy eating, lack of exercise, smoking or excessive drinking, and could be prevented by lifestyle improvement.
 NCDs are not just on the increase in developed countries, but the number of patients suffering from NCDs is also increasing in developing countries.
 The rising incidence of NCDs not only puts pressure on the healthcare budgets of developing countries, but also leads to economic losses when patients cannot work due to illness.

 *1 For details about Access Accelerated, please visit the following website: